 Ellen DeGeneres recognised with special award at Golden Globes

-At the Golden Globe Awards, Ellen DeGeneres was presented with the Carol Burnett Award.
+At the Golden Globe Awards that were held in January of 2020, Ellen DeGeneres was presented with the Carol Burnett Award.

 The Carol Burnett Award recognises “outstanding contributions to television on or off the screen.”